niklaslang/scRNAseqVariantCalling/README.md

 This step does not build upon the previous steps.
 Its output, the sequence dictionary, is required as input for the next step ReorderSam.
 Hence, we suggest to create the sequence dictionary between at this point.

-We provide additional code for downloading and indexing the reference genome.
+We provide additional code for downloading and indexing the reference genome (GRCh38).
 These steps are only necessary, if

 - you cannot write to the path of the reference genome (FASTA File and sequence dictionary must be located in the same folder!)
 - your reference genome is not indexed yet